rackerlabs/docs-developer-blog/_posts/2018-10-04-backup-oracle-with-amazon-simple-storage-service.md

   - aws
 ---

-This blog post reviews how to use Amazon Web Services (AWS), Simple Storage Service (S3), as storage for an Oracle&reg; database backup.
-AWS was the first Cloud vendor that Oracle partnered with to enable database backup in the Cloud.
+This blog post reviews how to use Amazon Simple Storage Service (S3), as storage for an Oracle&reg; Database backup.
+Amazon Web Services (AWS) was the first Cloud vendor that Oracle partnered with to enable database backup in the Cloud.
 S3 is the main storage offering of AWS.